MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/skew.md

 ![](skew-images/skewexample.png "An example of skewing from the Skew Shadow Text program")

-The skew transforms rectangles into parallelograms, but a skewed ellipse is still an ellipse.
+The skew turns a rectangle into a parallelogram, but a skewed ellipse is still an ellipse.

 Although Xamarin.Forms defines properties for translation, scaling, and rotations, there is no corresponding property in Xamarin.Forms for skew.